 We now have a fancy clickable map showing the locations of all the caves we have information on with tables showing which pieces of information we have and what information still needs to be gathered.

-The following information is at least six years out of date.
+The following information is out of date (from 2004).
 Do not rely on it being current.

 In the tables (and the cave descriptions), bearings are quoted with a series of standard abbreviations for landmarks, which gives a good indication of which ones are most useful.